0xConstant/Behemoth/README.md

 10. The program has calculated the time from when it was started to 8 hours forward and notices you how long you have to pay the ransom
 11. Clicking "Check Payment" shows that payment has failed but it also sends another request to /victims route
 12. The victims table has a creation & expiration date which automatically removes users after 8 hours
-13. Changing value of payment column from 0 to 1 means that you have paid your ransom
+13. Changing value of payment column from 0 to 1 means that you have paid your ransom - use SQL database browser to open user_data.db
 14. When you click "Check Payment" again, you notice a message that says "Payment successful..."
 15. You will notice a progress bar showing the decryption process for files
 16. Application exits and file self-destructs